Loading a content

 has been called (it is not necessary to await the returned Promise).

-This is the step where the URL of the Multivariant Playlist (before known as the
+This is the step where the URL of the top-level playlist is provided to the

-, that takes care of media
+WaspHlsPlayer, that takes care of media playback.

-That step is done through the load
+That step is done through the load method, through a very straightforward

 call: